shinobistack/gokakashi/Readme.md

    <2.35.3 image name> --> on clicking it will show me the report
 4. It understands absolute path and not relative path for file_path.
 Change it to relative path
 5. Maybe we can restructure the image lists.
-Like Repository --> drop down images of it ---> on clicking display report
+Like Repository --> drop down images of it ---> on clicking display report Some future thinking.

-Future Enhancements
+6. Having a Scan policy.
+Example scan_policy.go would does the some job that on the images that have detected HIGH|CRITICAL it should create a linear ticket - this ticket should have the details of HIGH|CRITICAL detected and tagging the teams. scan policy such that like in yaml we could say if this image detects critical then if Notify is set to linear then report it on liner for all CRITICAL details and if Team is mentioned then tag that person on the ticket or assign it to the person.
+Maybe like for critical we can have linear and slack, for High just linear or medium and low just linear and no tagging the team lets, maybe in the yaml we might have something
+images:
+- name: hasura/graphql-engine
+tags:
+- v2.36.5
+- v2.36.3
+- v2.11.8
+scan_policy:
+- Priority: CRITICAL
+- Notify: Linear
+- Team: @\ashwini
+- name: hasurace/graphql-engine
+tags:
+- v2.36.5
+- v2.36.3
+- v2.11.8

+==> Tag multiple teams
+==> send multiple notify - linear, slack, jira etc
+7. Authentication.
+Write now we are just taking basic creds.
+What if we have basic, token etc authentication
+8. beautifying the JSON - like readable.

-1. Implement ACR|GCR|ECR Support:
+9. Implement ACR|GCR|ECR Support:

-2. Hosting
+10. Hosting

-3. Secure the Private Web Server:
+11. Secure the Private Web Server:

-4. Improve Report Presentation:
+12. Improve Report Presentation:
 <.....>

-5. Storage of reports:
+13. Storage of reports:
 <...>

-6. Support Additional Scanners:
+14. Support Additional Scanners:

-7. Improve Logging
+15. Improve Logging